imrafaelmerino/vertx-effect/docs/README.md

 ```

 ## <a name="rp"><a/> Related projects

+vertx-effect uses the persistent Json from [json-values](https://github.com/imrafaelmerino/json-scala-values)
+[vertx-mongodb-effect](https://github.com/imrafaelmerino/vertx-mongodb-effect) to work with MongoDB using lambdas

 ## <a name="release"><a/> Release process
 Every time a tagged commit is pushed into master, a Travis CI build will be triggered automatically and